beyondeye/Reduks/README.md

 * __Middlewares__: additional pluggable layers (functions) on top of Reducers for implementing logic for responding to the stream of events (Actions) or even modify them before they reach the reducers that implement the State change logic.
  Middlewares (together with event change subscribers) have also the main purpose to allow implementing 'side effects', that are prohibited in reducers, that must be pure functions.

-There is also an additional component that is called the __Store__ but it is basically nothing more that the implementation details of the "glue" used to connect all the other components
+There is also an additional component that is called the __Store__ but it is basically nothing more than the implementation details of the "glue" used to connect all the other components

 Its responsibilities are

 * Allows access to the current state